 EU citizens can use their European Health Insurance Card (EHIC) to access state healthcare during a short-term visit to Prague.
 UK citizens can make use of their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.

 Although public healthcare in Prague is excellent and heavily subsidised, patients might experience long waiting periods before receiving treatment.
-Private facilities, on the other hand, may be more suited to treating expats as they have a higher proportion of English-speaking staff and because they have a more service-oriented approach to providing medical care.
+On the other hand, private facilities may be more suited to treating expats as they have a higher proportion of English-speaking staff and because they have a more service-oriented approach to providing medical care.

-Pharmacies, some of which can be found attached to hospitals, are widely available in the Prague with some open 24 hours a day, seven days a week.
+Pharmacies, some of which can be found attached to hospitals, are widely available in Prague, with some open 24 hours a day, seven days a week.

 Hospitals in Prague